 For apartment dwellers, the long hike to the laundromat with a heavy sack of dirty clothes or a cumbersome cart is one of the most dreaded parts of the week.
 While it would be great to add a washing machine and dryer, many urban inhabitants simply don't have the space or the money.
-However, several companies are marketing countertop laundry solutions that promise to free us from the clutches of quarter-consuming laundromats.
-So if you've ever thought of adding a washer and dryer to your apartment, check out some of these options.
+However, several companies are marketing countertop laundry solutions that promise to free us from the clutches of coin-consuming laundromats.
+So if you've ever thought of adding a washer and dryer to your apartment, check out these options.

 The Laundry Pod

-While a nice alternative to the laundromat, the Laundry Pod's $100 price tag is pretty steep, considering this is basically just an oversized salad spinner.
+While a nice alternative to the laundromat, the Laundry Pod's $100 price tag is pretty steep, considering this is essentially just an oversized salad spinner.
 But if you'd like something basic to do the occasional load of lightly soiled clothes, the Laundry Pod is a good investment.